carlosmarx/ruby-linux/PT/ubuntu_14_04.md

 		rails new nome_do_app

-Feito isso, navegue até a pasta do seu projeto e rode o comando:
+Feito isso, navegue até a pasta do seu projeto.

+		cd nome_do_app

+E rode o comando:

 		bundle install